 Any staff member providing support to a pupil with medical conditions will receive suitable training.
 Staff will not undertake healthcare procedures or administer medication without appropriate training.
-Training needs will be assessed by the school nurse through the development and review of IHPs, on a termly basis for all school staff, and when a new staff member arrives.
+Training needs will be assessed by the school nurse through the development and review of IHPs, on at least an annual basis for all school staff, and when a new staff member arrives, if they hold responsibility for undertaking healthcare procedures or administering medication.
+The school nurse will confirm the proficiency of staff in performing medical procedures or providing medication.
 Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed.